Beware The Self-Centered

 I hear the snorts of horses close to me.

-The end seems nigh despite my bravest stance,
+The end seems near, despite my stalwart stance,

 Your haughty laugh has ended at his hand;